S5-CHRIS/CHRIST11/.github/ISSUE_TEMPLATE/content-bug.md

 ---
 name: Content bug
-about: "Use this template to notify us of a content bug that needs fixing"
+about: Use this template to notify us of a content bug that needs fixing
-labels: "needs-triage"
+title: 'Content bug: <TITLE OF PROBLEM>'
-assignees:
+labels: needs-triage
-title: "Content bug: <TITLE OF PROBLEM>"
+assignees: ''

 ---

 ## What page(s) did you find the problem on?